-This challenge is designed for solo challengers and families looking for an amazing goal to train and get fit for.
-A number of the people who will take part on this challenge will have little or no fitness level when they sign up.
+This incredible cultural adventure challenge in Kenya is designed for solo challengers and families looking for an amazing goal to train and get fit for.
+A number of the people who will take part in this challenge will have a low level of fitness when they sign up.
 Our three-day trek with the Maasai Mara people is the perfect motivation to get fit and have an experience of a lifetime.

-As a trek designed for both individuals and families, it's less challenging than our overseas adventures.
+As a trek designed for both individuals and families, it's less challenging than our usual overseas challenges.
 So it's a great "gateway challenge".
 Before you know it, you'll be hooked and taking on a longer trek next year!

 Please don't be!
-Everyone 18 years old or over (by the challenge start date) is more than welcome to sign up solo.
+Everyone 18 years old or over is more than welcome to sign up solo.
 If you're under 18, you will need to be accompanied by an adult.

 The Kenya Maasai Adventure Trek is our first challenge to welcome everyone aged 14+ to take part.
 Please note that participants under 18 years old must have adult accompaniment.
 There's no maximum age limit.
 One of the amazing things about this challenge is that people of all ages (from 14+) and from all walks of life will come together to do something incredibly special for the causes closest to their hearts.